streamlit/figma-to-streamlit/README.md

 ## How to use the plugin

 This plugin is complementary to our [official Design System library]().
-Select a component instance, tweak its props and values, and hit "See my code" to get a code snippet you can use in your Streamlit app!
+Select a component instance, tweak its props and values, and hit `See my code` to get a code snippet you can use in your Streamlit app!
 Check out the video below to get a sense of how to use it 👇

 https://user-images.githubusercontent.com/34423371/191323837-34a489a7-0534-49f7-b42f-1270ed1dc895.mov